Eastern Oklahoma State College (Wilburton, OK)

 Following his senior season, Dixon signed to play professional baseball.
 He played three seasons in the independent leagues with Sioux City Explorers, Southern Illinois Miners, Big Bend Cowboys and Kalamazoo Kings.
 In 2009, he was voted to the Continental League All-Star Game where he was the winning pitcher of the game.
 Also, in 2009 Dixon was the Continental Leagues co-league leader in wins.

 Dixon is currently working on his master’s degree from the United States Sports Academy in sports administration.
 He was a Cum Laude graduate from the University of the Ozarks with a Bachelor of Science degree in political science with emphasis in public administration.
-Dixon resides in Wilburton with his wife, Whitney, and their newborn daughter Addison.
+Dixon resides in Wilburton with his wife, Whitney and their daughter Addison.

-Third Base/ Hitting Coach
+Outfield / Hitting Coach

-Hometown: Bastrop, Texas
+Hometown: West, Texas

 Special Assistant to the General Manager